Crown-Commercial-Service/digitalmarketplace-frontend-toolkit/README.md

 folder.
 They are YAML files which show what parameters you can pass to a template.
 The examples in the documentation are generated from these files.

+#### Grids in example pages

+Examples can use the grids (see [grids example](http://alphagov.github.io/digitalmarketplace-frontend-toolkit/grids.html)) by setting a `grid` property in this file.

+If all the examples in your page sit in the same column, set the grid class you need with the page-level properties (ie on the [textbox example page](https://github.com/alphagov/digitalmarketplace-frontend-toolkit/blob/master/pages_builder/pages/forms/textbox.yml#L3)).

+If any of your examples need their own column, set the grid class you need with the example-level properties (ie on the [temporary message example page](https://github.com/alphagov/digitalmarketplace-frontend-toolkit/blob/master/pages_builder/pages/temporary-message.yml#L12)).

+If you don't need a grid column, don't set any `grid` properties in your file.

 ### Template

 Templates are found in the `./toolkit/templates` folder.
 They are Jinja